Chikamatsu Monzaemon: Biography

 Chikamatsu was born Sugimori Nobumori to a samurai family.
 There is disagreement about his birthplace.
 The most popular theory suggests he was born in Echizen Province, but there are other plausible locations, including Hagi, Nagato Province.
 His father, Sugimori Nobuyoshi, served the daimyō Matsudaira in Echizen as a medical doctor.
 Chikamatsu's younger brother became a medical doctor, and Chikamatsu himself wrote a book on health care.

 In those days, doctors who served the daimyōs held samurai status.
 But Chikamatsu's father lost his office and became a rōnin, a masterless samurai.
-At some point in his teens, between 1664 and 1670, Chikamatsu moved to Kyoto with his father where he served for a few years as an obscure page for a noble family, but other than that, little is known about this period of Chikamatsu's life.
+At some point in his teens, between 1664 and 1670, Chikamatsu moved to imperial capital Kyoto with his father where he served for a few years as an obscure page for a civil noble family, but other than that, little is known about this period of Chikamatsu's life.
 He published his first known literary work in this period, a haiku that appeared in 1671.
 After serving as a page, he next appears in records of the Gonshō-ji (近松寺) temple (long suggested as the origin of his pen name "Chikamatsu", which is kun reading of 近松) in Ōmi Province, in present-day Shiga Prefecture.